portsip/pbx-user-guide/EN/portsip_pbx_user_guide_v12.4_en.md

 The PortSIP PBX configuration wizard will guide you through a number of essential tasks to get your system up and running.
 PortSIP PBX listens on 8888 port for providing HTTP portal to access the PBX Management Console, and listens on 8887 port for providing HTTPS portal.
 More details please read the [2.6 section](#2.6 Avoid HTTPS Certificate Security Warnings).

-+ Access the PBX Management Console by visiting http://172.217.14.16:8888 or http://mypbx.com:888 if you resolved your PBX web domain to PBX IP. (**Note**, don't use the IE browser)
++ Access the PBX Management Console by visiting http://172.217.14.16:8888 or http://mypbx.com:8888 if you resolved your PBX web domain to PBX IP.
 + Enter the Username and Password (defaulted as ”**admin**” for both) and click the “**Sign in**” button.
 Note that both the Username and Password are case sensitive.
 The “**Setup Wizard**” will be displayed which will guide you through the initial configuration step by step

 You may change the default Username and Password for "**admin**" by navigating to "**Profile**" > "**General**" in PortSIP PBX Management Console.